cflipse/devcaffeine/_drafts/rom-rails-authenticating-with-omniauth.markdown

 a much smoother process for focused authentication schemes.

 Now that we are able to pull in authentication information, we need a way to keep track of it.
-I'll cover the process of writing and persisting this information in a followon posting...
+I'll cover the process of writing and persisting all this data using `rom-sql` and `rom-repository` in the next step...

 [step one]: https://blog.devcaffeine.com/2018/04/building-a-new-rails-app-with-rom-rails/